vaiish371/tp/docs/UserGuide.md

     1. Bryan
 ---------------------------------------------------------------------
 ```
-***
+<hr style="border:1px solid black"> </hr>

 ### 2.3 Timetable

+<hr style="border:1px solid black"> </hr>

 ### 2.3.1 Adding a Lesson: `add timetable`
-Adds a new lesson to the list (timetable) of lessons for the module you have selected.
+This command allows you to add a new lesson to the list (timetable) of lessons for the module you have selected.
+You will be able
+to specify the type of lecture, venue, day and timings.

 Format: `add timetable /t TYPE /v VENUE /d DAY /s START_TIME /e END_TIME`